 Possibly Effective for

 - Hemorrhoids.
-Taking wheat bran may help to decrease the chance of getting hemorrhoids.
+Taking wheat bran by mouth might help reduce the risk of getting hemorrhoids in some people.

 - A long-term disorder of the large intestine that causes stomach pain (irritable bowel syndrome or IBS).
-Taking wheat bran may reduce stomach pain and improve bowel function in people with mild to moderate IBS.
-But it doesn't seem to work as well as guar gum.
+Taking wheat bran by mouth seems to improve bowel function in some people with IBS.

 Possibly Ineffective for